Sayornis saya saya

-Departure is usually completed by late Sep; later reports are 19 Oct 1965 Lincoln Co and 29 Oct 1964 Lincoln Co.
-Peak movement is late Aug-early Sep.
+Departure is usually completed by late Sep; peak movement is late Aug-early Sep.

-Say’s Phoebe is rare in fall away from the Panhandle and the west-central, with most of the few records from known breeding locations.
-This is especially true in the east, where there are 13 reports in the period 16 Sep-9 Oct, and even in the central, away from Lincoln Co, there are only 14 reports, all in the period 1-30 Sep.
-There is an amazing late date 27 Dec 2013 Keith Co.
+Say’s Phoebe is rare in fall away from the Panhandle and the central, with most of the few records from known breeding locations.
+In the east there are 16 fall reports in the period 2 Sep-9 Oct, but reports in the central are numerous (eBird.org, accessed Nov 2023).

 BBS: Breeding Bird Survey

 Bennett, E.V.
 1986.
 1985 Nebraska nesting survey.
 NBR 54: 31-35.

 Bennett, E.V.
 1987.
 1986 Nebraska nesting survey.
 NBR 55: 31-35.

 Brogie, M.A., and M.J.
 Mossman.
 1983.
 Spring and summer birds of the Niobrara Valley Preserve, Nebraska: an annotated checklist.
 NBR 51: 44-51.

 Ducey, J.E.
 1988.
 Nebraska birds, breeding status and distribution.
 Simmons-Boardman Books, Omaha, Nebraska, USA.